HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ### Usage Documentation

-In addition to the auto-generated API docs, a component may include an option "Usage" section that describes additional information on configuring or working with the component.
+In addition to the auto-generated API docs, a component may include an optional "Usage" section that describes additional information on configuring or working with the component.
 The usage page is written in markdown format and is included in the same directory as the component source.
 It should have the same name as the source file (e.g. `select.md` if the source is named `select.component.ts`).
 In the `DocItem` array in `document-items.service.ts`, the component should have its `usageDoc` flag set to `true`.

 ### Pull Requests